Akil Baddoo Player Props: Tigers vs. Giants

-The Detroit Tigers and Akil Baddoo, who went 0-for-0 last time in action, battle Anthony DeSclafani and the San Francisco Giants at Comerica Park, Saturday at 1:10 PM ET.
+The Detroit Tigers and Akil Baddoo, who went 1-for-4 last time out, battle Logan Webb and the San Francisco Giants at Comerica Park, Sunday at 1:10 PM ET.

-In his last game he had a hitless performance (0-for-0) against the Giants.
+He had a one-hit showing in his last game (1-for-4) against the Giants.

 Akil Baddoo Game Info & Props vs. the Giants